 The Certificate in Spirituality (Carmelite Studies) is informed by the normative disciplines of Roman Catholic Theology, and to provide the appropriate foundations for studies in Carmelite Studies

-This programme is designed for three specific groups.
-Firstly, it isdesigned to offer Certificate level qualification in the field of Carmelite Studies to those who might not be able to attend a full-time programme due to their work commitments, vocation (enclosed Carmelite nuns, for example) or some other reason.
-Secondly, they are designed to allow those students who have already completed the Diploma in Carmelite Studies (accredited by the Milltown Institute) to continue their academic engagement in the field of Carmelite Studies.
-Thirdly, they are designed to allow those who might not have a Certificate level qualification to acquire such a qualification.
-The programme makes the heritage of the Carmelite family available at Certificate level across the English-speaking world using a part-time, internet-based mode of engagement/delivery.
+This course is designed for three specific groups.
+Firstly, it is designed to offer Certificate level qualification in the field of Carmelite Studies to those who might not be able to attend a full-time course due to their work commitments, vocation (enclosed Carmelite nuns, for example) or some other reason.
+Secondly, it is designed to allow those students who have already completed the Diploma in Carmelite Studies (accredited by the Milltown Institute) to continue their academic engagement in the field of Carmelite Studies.
+Thirdly, it is designed to allow those who might not have a Certificate level qualification to acquire such a qualification.
+The course makes the heritage of the Carmelite family available at Certificate level across the English-speaking world using a part-time, internet-based mode of engagement/delivery.

 Students will be required to engage seriously, with the history, tradition and spirituality of Carmel.
 Their studies will provide the background that will enable them to engage critically in the ongoing dialogue between the Carmelite tradition and the contemporary world and to participate in the formation or training of others interested in the field of Carmelite Studies.

 Applicants will normally have completed second-level education (equivalent to National University of Ireland Matriculation) but applicants 23 years of age or over on January 1st of the year of intended entry who do not fulfil the normal matriculation requirements may apply for matriculation on the basis of mature years.